PS/2 port: Port availability

-Older laptops and most contemporary motherboards have a single port that supports either a keyboard or a mouse.
+Older laptops and some contemporary motherboards have a single port that supports either a keyboard or a mouse.
 Sometimes the port also allows one of the devices to be connected to the two normally unused pins in the connector to allow both to be connected at once through a special splitter cable.
 This configuration is common on IBM/Lenovo Thinkpad notebooks among many others.

 The PS/2 keyboard interface is electrically the same as the 5-pin DIN connector on earlier AT keyboards, and keyboards designed for one can be connected to the other with a simple wiring adapter.
 Such wiring adapters and adapter cables were once commonly available for sale.
 Note that IBM PC and PC XT keyboards use a different unidirectional protocol with the same DIN connector as AT keyboards, so though a PC or XT keyboard can be connected to PS/2 port using a wiring adapter intended for an AT keyboard, the earlier keyboard will not work with the PS/2 port.
 (At least, it cannot work with normal PS/2 keyboard driver software, including the system BIOS keyboard driver.)

 In contrast to this, the PS/2 mouse interface is substantially different from RS-232 (which was generally used for mice on PCs without PS/2 ports), but nonetheless many mice were made that could operate on both with a simple passive wiring adapter, where the mice would detect the presence of the adapter based on its wiring and then switch protocols accordingly.

 PS/2 mouse and keyboard connectors have also been used in non-IBM PC-compatible computer systems, such as the DEC AlphaStation line, early IBM RS/6000 CHRP machines and SGI Indy, Indigo 2, and newer (Octane, etc.) computers.
 Macintosh clone computers based on the "LPX-40" logic board design featured PS/2 mouse and keyboard ports, including the Motorola StarMax and the Power Computing PowerBase.

 Legacy port status and USB

 PS/2 is now considered a legacy port, with USB ports now normally preferred for connecting keyboards and mice.
 This dates back at least as far as the Intel/Microsoft PC 2001 specification of 2000.

-However, as of 2022, although PS/2 ports are rarely included in off the shelf computer systems, they continue to be included on many computer motherboards and are favored by some users for various reasons including the following:
+However, as of 2023, although PS/2 ports are rarely included in off the shelf computer systems, they continue to be included on some computer motherboards and are favored by some users for various reasons including the following: